 The most common inhaled trigger in house dust, specifically the part of it that contains the faeces of the tiny house dust mites that are found in every home, no matter how often and how thoroughly it is cleaned.
 Dust mites are minute eight legged relatives of spiders that feed on dead scales of human skin in household dust.
 They exist in their millions in even the cleanest home and are the most common and most difficult to eradicate, asthma triggers.

 Asthma Treatment, and Asthma Symptoms facts, make sure to visit

 www.asthmatreatmentsecrets.com where you will find a complete guide on Asthma, Asthma Treatment, and Asthma Symptoms available for free...

-Exercise Induced Asthma - Why Exercising Causes Asthma Symptoms and Asthma
+Exercise Induced Asthma - Why Exercising Causes Asthma Symptoms and Asthma Attacks

 Symptoms of EIA are the same as the ones for other types.
 They include a tight chest, wheezing, coughing, and shortness of breath.
 Some good ways to know if you have exercise induced asthma are: